Pool Program

 Certified Pool and Spa Operators and Lifeguards

 All licensed swimming pools and spas must have a certified pool and spa operator.
-The operator must successfully complete an approved pool and spa operator’s course and receive a certificate from the Cecil County Health Department or another Local Health Department in Maryland.
+The operator must complete an approved pool and spa course and receive a certificate from the Cecil County Health Department or another Local Health Department in Maryland.
 Lifeguards must be present at all recreational swimming pools and spas during operation.

 Services Provided